cockroachdb/docs/v2.1/use-the-query-formatter.md

 one or more SQL queries.
 It recognizes all SQL extensions supported by CockroachDB.

+A [web interface to this feature]((https://sqlfum.pt/)) is also available.

 {{site.data.alerts.callout_info}}
-This is an experimental feature in CockroachDB v2.1.
+This is an experimental feature.
 The interface of this command may change in a later release without prior notice.

-A web interface to this feature is also available [here](https://sqlfum.pt/).
 {{site.data.alerts.end}}

 ## Synopsis